TomHuynhSG/code-base-summarizer-llm/README.md

     **Option A: Install from local directory (recommended):**
     If you have cloned or downloaded this repository, navigate to the project directory and run:
     ```bash
+    # First, install dependencies
+    npm install

+    # Then, install the package globally
     npm install -g .
+    # OR use npm link for development
+    npm link
     ```

     **Option B: Install from npm registry:**